Guelaguetza Oaxaca 2026: Events, Tickets, and Festival Tips

 Over time, the festival grew in scale and recognition.
 Referred to as La Fiesta Máxima, today La Guelaguetza is the most important celebration of Oaxacan culture and is widely considered the largest folkloric festival in the Americas.

-Final Thoughts on La Guelaguetza in Oaxaca
+Attending La Guelaguetza in Oaxaca

 It’s no surprise that the Guelaguetza Festival in Oaxaca is also called La Fiesta Máxima.
 With so many events throughout the city and surrounding towns, there’s no way to see it all.